emqx/blog/en/202002/mqtt-x-guideline.md

 Before introduction and use, readers can visit our [GitHub](https://github.com/emqx/MQTTX) or [website](https://mqttx.app) to understand and get the information of latest version.
-MQTT X is undergoing rapid development and iterations, and the latest version will help improve the using experience.
+MQTTX is undergoing rapid development and iterations, and the latest version will help improve the using experience.

 ## Download